DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

 Visibility
 ''''''''''
-You should choose one of three options.
+You should choose one of four options.

 * basic - A basic parameter will need to be adjusted with each use of the plugin and will be on display to all users
 * intermediate - An intermediate parameter can be used to tailor the plugin result more carefully.
 * advanced - Advanced parameters should only need to be changed occasionally by developers.
+* hidden - Hidden parameters are not editable from the user interface.
+This may be useful during plugin development.

 Dtype
 ''''''